-Where Purchased: Audiologist.
+Where Purchased: Audiologists.

 Dispensing Guidance: Following a comprehensive audiological evaluation, a device is ordered, fit, and programmed specifically to the individual's needs by the audiologist as part of a comprehensive treatment plan.
 This includes verification that the output of the hearing aid with a variety of input levels across frequency match evidence-based targets.
 Instruction on use and care of the device is provided.
 Additional instructional or rehabilitative services may be provided to increase adherence or improve outcomes or benefit from the device.
-Although the FDA previously required medical clearance from a physician prior to the fitting of a hearing device, in December 2016, the FDA indicated that it no longer intends to enforce this requirement.
+Although the FDA previously required medical clearance from a physician prior to the fitting of a hearing device, this requirement has been removed with the new OTC regulations.
+Audiologists are urged to check their state licensure laws for legacy stipulations for medical examination prior to hearing aid fitting to ensure compliance with local laws.